1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 #### Add some possible Supporting Research Questions (2-4 RQs that support problem statement):
 * What are the main factors influencing bikesharing rates?
 * How sensitive is bikesharing to the influencing factors?
-* Are there significant differences in predicting factors for the casual versus registered populations?

 ### Business Justification: